IBMDeveloperUK/Watson-Assistant-Labs/2-Discovery/README.md

 ![](./images/03-discovery-service.jpg)

 Again, give the service a unique name that you will be able to recall - use the `Lite` plan if you are using your personal IBM Cloud ID, or `Advanced` if you are using a linked account) - and hit `Create`.
+Under **Choose a region/location to deploy in:** select **Dallas**.

 ![](./images/04-create-service.jpg)